 11. The phone box at Magdalen College

-You’ll find this Instagrammable post box near the gift shop.
+You’ll find this Instagrammable place in Oxford within Magdalen College.
+This typical English post box is located near the gift shop.
 The whole of Magdalen is worth a visit with an impressive quad and roaming deer.

 12. Holywell Bed & Breakfast